14.3 C

 Chapter IV: Volume – More Than Just Space

 In the realm of volumes, our story begins in the kitchens and markets of the ancient world.
 Whether it’s the baker kneading dough for bread, a merchant selling oil, or a winemaker storing his new vintage, volume plays a vital role.
-Each in their way, a cook’s scoop, a potter’s jar, or a farmer’s basket held the seeds of the concept of volume.
+Each, in their way, a cook’s scoop, a potter’s jar, or a farmer’s basket held the seeds of the concept of volume.

-Ancient Times and Middle Ages
+Ancient Times and the Middle Ages

 The French Revolution